What You Should Know About Biosimilars

 Why were biosimilars developed?

-The United States now has more than 20 biosimilars available, and by 2025, biosimilars are expected to generate more than $133 billion in cost savings to the health care system.
-These savings can potentially make room for innovation and improve access to more treatment options.
+The United States now has more than 20 biosimilars available, and by 2025, biosimilars are expected to generate health care system cost savings.5-8

 Learn about the biosimilar impact

-At a time when half of the world’s population lacks access to essential health services and global health spending outpaces economic growth, the promise of biosimilars cannot be ignored.
+At a time when half of the world’s population lacks access to essential health services and global health spending outpaces economic growth, the promise of biosimilars cannot be ignored.6, 8

-With an increased focus on biosimilars and deep biologics expertise, Organon aims to improve health care system and treatment access by providing high-quality biosimilar medicines to health care systems, providers, and patients.
+With an increased focus on biosimilars and deep biologics expertise, Organon aims to improve health care economies and treatment access by providing high-quality biosimilar medicines to health care systems, providers, and patients.5,9,10

 One-minute video for anyone interested in why biosimilars matter.